SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/configure-permissions-documents.md

 ---
 title: Permissions in SharePoint
 uid: config-sharepoint-permissions-documents
-description: How to set up the SharePoint using site permissions and Domain (AAD) groups
+description: How to set up the SharePoint using site permissions and Microsoft Entra domain groups
 author: Bergfrid Dias
-so.date: 04.28.2023
+so.date: 01.15.2024
-keywords: SharePoint, permission security, access control so.topic: howto so.version: so.envir: cloud
+keywords: SharePoint, permission, security, access control, Microsoft Entra, domain group, ME-ID, AAD so.topic: howto so.version: so.envir: cloud